ldeso/hugo-flex/README.md

 ### Soundcloud Player

-A Soundcloud Player may be inserted with the shortcode:
+A privacy-friendly Soundcloud player can be inserted with the shortcode:

 ```
 {{< soundcloud 123456789 >}}
 ```

-The parameter is a track ID that can be extracted from the "embed" sharing menu on the track page.
+The parameter is the track ID.
+It can be extracted from the "embed" sharing menu on the track's webpage.

 ## Custom CSS and JS

+This theme offers two ways to add custom CSS or JS assets, allowing minor modifications to be applied without needing to create a fork.

 ### Site-Wide

-Custom CSS and JS can be added to all the site pages at once.
+Custom CSS and JS files can be added to the base asset loaded by every page.
 To do so, their filenames can be added to the site configuration:

 ```yaml
 params: